-Today’s blog topic from the Law Office of Bryan Fagan, PLLC will discuss enforcing different types of orders starting with Visitation Orders.
+Today's blog topic from the Law Office of Bryan Fagan, PLLC, will discuss enforcing different orders, starting with Visitation Orders.

-It was only a matter of time before the lawyer started using weird Latin words, right?
-Sometimes in a visitation case, you do not have time to wait for a contempt order to granted against an ex-spouse who has violated a visitation order from your divorce decree.
+It was only a matter of time before the lawyer started using weird Latin words.
+Sometimes in a visitation case, you do not have time to wait for a contempt order to be granted against an ex-spouse who has violated a visitation order from your divorce decree.
 A habeas corpus proceeding is your alternative in such a case.

-For instance, if you are going through a divorce and there are no orders in place yet, a habeas corpus action can be filed in order to have the judge make a quick ruling in order to have some authority to have your child returned to you from your spouse or another person’s possession.
+For instance, if you are going through a divorce and there are no orders in place yet, a habeas corpus action can be filed to have the Judge make a quick ruling to have some authority to have your child returned to you from your spouse or another person's possession.

-On the other hand, a habeas corpus lawsuit would be appropriate in situations where you do have an order in place and the other party to the order has kept your child in his or her possession for longer than your court order allows.
+On the other hand, a habeas corpus lawsuit would be appropriate in situations where you have an order in place, and the other party to the order has kept your child in their possession for longer than your court order allows.

 Taking possession of your child via warrant

 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) allows for a court of any state in the country to recognize and enforce the child custody order of another state and vice versa.
-The laws of this state would apply to the out of state child custody order and would allow a court to use any means available under the law to return a child to his or her parent who brings the lawsuit.
+The laws of this state would apply to the out-of-state child custody order and would allow a court to use any means available under the law to return a child to their parent who brings the lawsuit.

-One such method to return a child to you is to file an application for a warrant to be issued that allows you to take physical custody of your child if you believe that he or she is in danger of imminent physical harm.
-Once your child is removed from his or her other parent the warrant and the petition you filed must be presented to him or her.
+One such method to return a child to you is to apply for a warrant to be issued that allows you to take physical custody of your child if you believe that they are in danger of imminent bodily harm.
+Once your child is removed from their other parent, you must present the warrant and the petition you filed.

 How to enforce a property division order

-It can happen that once your divorce decree has been signed into place that your spouse does not live up to their end of the bargain by turning over property that has been awarded to you in the divorce.
+It can happen that once your divorce decree has been signed into place, your spouse does not live up to their end of the bargain by turning over property that has been awarded to you in the divorce.

-The clarification order would set forth more specific terms that allow a court to actually enforce the order.
-The court would set forth a specific amount of time that the terms of the new order must be satisfied by.
+The clarification order would set forth more specific terms that allow a court to enforce the order.
+The court would set forth a particular amount of time that the terms of the new order must be satisfied.

-If a court does not have the option to simply order you to deliver whatever property is in question to your ex-spouse, it can issue an order for a money judgment based on your failure to follow through and comply with the prior order.
-Likewise, a court can enforce an order having to do with property by awarding the right to receive future property to you or your opposing party.
+If a court does not have the option to order you to deliver whatever property is in question to your ex-spouse, it can issue an order for a money judgment based on your failure to follow through and comply with the prior order.
+Likewise, a court can enforce order with property by awarding the right to receive the future parcel to you or your opposing party.